-If you have low FPS the game will look “choppy” and “laggy” resulting in issues relating to recoil, what happens on screen and other potential issues.
+If you have low FPS the game will look “choppy” and “laggy” resulting in issues relating to recoil aiming, what happens on screen and other potential issues.
 High FPS will reduce all of that and in a modern shooter game, this can be critical for good gameplay experience.
 This might not make much sense at first but if you watch some comparison videos on Youtube of 24fps, 30fps and 60fps videos then you will see a clear difference.
-Especially if you look at video game comparisons for FPS.

 How to display fps in counter-strike